Asheeyah23/StudyBridge/README.md

 ---

-## 🏆 Vision
+##  Vision

 We believe every student deserves access to a world-class tutor.

-StudyBridge makes that tutor available through the most familiar app in the world—**WhatsApp**—turning every homework question into an opportunity to build understanding, confidence, and lifelong learning.
+StudyBridge makes that tutor available through the most familiar app in the world **WhatsApp** turning every homework question into an opportunity to build understanding, confidence, and lifelong learning.